William H. Pitsenbarger: Medal of Honor award

 Soon after Pitsenbarger was killed, his Air Force commanders nominated him for the Medal of Honor.
 An Army general recommended that the award be downgraded to the Air Force Cross, apparently because at the time there was not enough documentation of Pitsenbarger's actions.
 Pitsenbarger received the Air Force Cross on June 30, 1966.
 After review and nearly 35 years later, the original award was upgraded.

-On December 8, 2000, at the National Museum of the United States Air Force, the airman's father, William F. Pitsenbarger, and his wife, Alice, accepted the Medal of Honor from Secretary of the Air Force Whit Peters.
+On December 8, 2000, at the National Museum of the United States Air Force, the airman's father, William F. Pitsenbarger, and his mother, Alice, accepted the Medal of Honor from Secretary of the Air Force Whit Peters.
 During the same ceremony he was also posthumously promoted to the rank of Staff sergeant.
 The audience included battle survivors, hundreds of pararescue airmen, a congressional representative and the Chief of Staff of the U.S. Air Force.

 Pitsenbarger was the 59th Medal of Honor recipient, and sixth enlisted recipient, from the Air Force and its predecessor organizations.